DePINC/white-paper/README.md

-# DEPINC White Paper
+# DePINC White Paper

-Here is the source files to generate the pdf file of DEPINC White Paper.
+Here is the source files to generate the pdf file of DePINC White Paper.

 ## How to compile it